 But eventually we get up on our feet and start to take baby steps.
-It seems pretty daunting at first but we push on and before long we are able to walk.
+It seems daunting at first but we push on and, before long, we are able to walk.
 And then eventually run.
 Even Usain Bolt started off that way.

 When I started, I had no idea what traffic would be “good” or “bad” for my baby.
 But its good to have an idea of what “success” might look like, so I plucked the number of one million page views out of the air as my objective.

 I know that’s small beer by the standards of proper, grown up financial independence blogs like Mr Money Mustache, Early Retirement Extreme etc etc but it sounded like a nice round number that was big enough to seem wildly implausible at the time.

 This is comparable to the journey to financial independence.
 The thing about starting on The Path is that the destination seems like a million miles away, a bit like walking to China.

 So if you’ve just stumbled across this site but were previously unfamiliar with the concept of financial independence…you may be thinking that having enough money to never work again is a million miles (or a million £/$/€) away from where you are today.

 But, if you want to get there, you have to start.
 A journey of a thousand miles starts with a single step…and every rich person started off broke.
 True, luck plays a big part in life (and we’ve all heard about lottery winners and people that inherited money) but I urge you to focus on what you can control….your spending, your earnings and what you do with your savings.